Wil-silver44/COP4635-P3-Flask-Web-Server/calculator/README.md

 ## Running

-The server runs inside of a virtual enviornment.
-To run the program, simply enter the enviornment folder, and navigate into the calculator directory.
+To run the program, navigate into the calculator directory.
 From here, you may run the command
 ```
 python server.py
 ```